ErichDylus/Open-Source-Law/PO/Grant_Agreement_DAO.md

 Term.End.Alt2.sec=milestone completion (as confirmed in writing by [DAO NAME]) of ____________

-2.2.sec=This Agreement may be terminated in writing upon [thirty (30) calendar days’] prior written notice by either Party, or by mutual written agreement of the Parties.
+2.2.sec=This Agreement may be terminated in writing upon {ContractLife.Stop.AtWill.NoticePeriod.cl} prior written notice by either Party, or by mutual written agreement of the Parties.
 However, notwithstanding the foregoing sentence, if Party A has been provided written notice from [DAO NAME] as to any material issue with the quality or provision of the Services which remains uncured for ten days in [DAO NAME]’s sole reasonable discretion, this Agreement may be terminated immediately by written notice from [DAO NAME].

 2.3.sec=For avoidance of doubt, this Agreement may be terminated in accordance with this section at any point in a calendar month or compensation cycle, and Party A’s compensation for such calendar month or compensation cycle shall be reduced or prorated accordingly to match the actual number of days providing Services for such calendar month or compensation cycle, as applicable.